 The Economist article made me think of how many of us avoid dealing with hearing loss.
 We pretend we can hear fine, we avoid going out as often, and we can find it difficult to adjust to the fact that hearing aids and other assistive listening devices are now part of our lives.
 With all the new tools and research coming out, we should be embracing how lucky we are to be living at a time when so many people are trying to help and find solutions!

-If you would like to participate in this program for improving hearing accessibility, let us know.
+Do you have a hearing loss story to share?
 Email us at email@example.com or comment on our blog.
 You can also follow us on Twitter: @HearPEI.

 Don’t miss our upcoming events:

-- Event in Venue Equipped With A Hearing Loop: UPCOMING CONCERT: Sorensen Christmas Concert at South Shore United Church in Tryon, 7:30 pm on Friday, December 7, 2018.
-“The Shepherds Were the First to Hear”, held in the sanctuary.
-Lunch and a time for Christmas socializing will follow the concert.
-Admission is a freewill offering which will be donated to the Church Building Fund.
+Event in Venue Equipped With A Hearing Loop: UPCOMING PRESENTATION: Sorensen Christmas Concert at South Shore United Church in Tryon, 7:30 pm on Friday, December 7, 2018.
+Freewill offering, beneficiary will be South Shore United Church.
 This venue is equipped with a hearing loop for the benefit of those with hearing loss.
 If you have never heard the clarity of sound through a hearing loop, this is an opportunity to try it out.

 © Daria Valkenburg